Written by Tanya Zhang

 A lot of people believe that these two clothing options have different fits and that sports/casual shirts should be looser.
 This isn’t necessarily the case.
 Tailoring fit is important for all clothing.
 In fact, you should want to choose clothes that suit your body shape for ultimate comfort.

 A great example is Nimble Made’s Waterbend Dress Shirt.
 It’s made slim to hug your body nicely, providing you with a comfortable yet snug fit.
 And with its herringbone weave design, you’re sure to turn heads at work or events.
-As and discussed above, this shirt is made from 100% cotton, ensuring optimal comfort.
+As and discussed above, Nimble Made dress shirts are made from 100% cotton, ensuring optimal comfort.

 Moreover, the back hem should not exceed the back pocket or under your seat, and the front hem should be somewhere below the front pocket but just above your thigh crease.

-When to Wear Dress Shirts, Sport Shirts, and More
+When to Wear Dress Shirt vs Sport Shirt

 Wearing the proper shirt for various occasions is a must.
 Still, knowing the right shirt that you should wear and the right time to wear it is not always as clear as it could be.
-As such, here are some guidelines that you follow to help you determine which style shirt you should wear.
+As such, here are some guidelines that you follow to help you determine whether to wear dress shirts or sport shirts

 They are also incredibly versatile.
 You can wear them to church and events like weddings, prom, and job interviews.
 What’s more, adding a necktie with a jacket helps to add to the formality.
 They are, however, often excluded to achieve the business casual appearance.